 I was just like — how is this my life?
 Working in HR with this witch?
 How much harder do I work to pay off these student loans?
 Should I let this woman kick me in the face, too?

 And it should come as no shock that the mean HR lady didn’t have any animals in her house.
 Not a guinea pig.
-Not a beta fish.
+Not a betta fish.
 Not a goddamn dust bunny.
 No animals.
 None.

 So all of this is to say that people who love animals are great and happy.
 Everybody else will bring you down.
 Especially if they are HR ladies without cats or dogs.

 Not wanting to have the responsibility of having a pet isn’t the same as hating animals, and sometimes it has everything to do with someone’s past experience and even trauma.
 We will get into the latter a bit later.